blutui/dev.blutui.com/content/console/console-basics/managing-sites.md

 ### Settings
 In this section, you are able to edit your site's name, sub-domain, description and timezone.
 On the right hand side of the page you will see a list of actions with red buttons titled Request a Transfer, Unpublish and Delete.

-- Requesting a transfer will mean that you will lose control of that site by transferring ownership to another user.
+- Requesting a transfer will mean that you will lose control of that site by transferring ownership to another agency.
 You will no longer have rights to manage it anymore.
-Clicking on this button will then bring up the following message:
+To transfer a site, click the Transfer Ownership button and enter the destination agency’s handle.
+You can easily find an agency’s handle by selecting it from the Agency dropdown in the top-right corner the handle appears beneath the selected agency and begins with an @.

 - Unpublishing a site means that the site will be taken offline and hidden from the public.
 This action should not be done lightly, particularly if it is a customer site that is generating money.
 Clicking on this button will then bring up the following message: